ElecGiuseppe-lab/Configurable_N-bit_Signed_CLA_Adder/README.md

    git clone https://github.com/ElecGiuseppe-lab/N-bit_Configurable_CLA.git
    ```
 2. Open Vivado and create a new project.
-3. Add the provided VHDL files (the VHDL source files are located in the `src` directory).
+3. Add the provided VHDL files (the VHDL source files are located in the `CLA_Adder/src` directory).
-5. Run behavioral simulation (the corresponding testbench are in the `sim` directory).
+5. Run behavioral simulation (the corresponding testbench are in the `CLA_Adder/sim` directory).